-An individual plan is developed for each child based on the results of the DRDP 2015 Assessment and parent input during parent conferences.
-The teacher designs his/her lesson plan activities to meet the educational goals of the individual students.
+An individualized plan is developed for each child based on the results of the DRDP 2015 Assessment and child goals are established in coordination with parents during parent conferences.
+Parent/guardian input is critical to the individualization process.
+Each teacher creates his/her lesson plan activities to meet the educational goals for all individual student.